Gear-a-holic-ism

 Phase V: Minimalist (10 years)

 Eliminated the more extreme trips reduced the conditions I would face.
-This made it possible to build a “standard” packing list which would cover 95% of my trips with no variance.
+This made it possible to build a “standard” packing list which would cover 95% of my trips with no variance other than the amount of food and water I started with.
 When I learned the next several days were free, I could pack and be out the door in around 15 minutes.
 It was OK to carry a bit of extra weight if that removed a decision and allowed me to sell of gear than was somewhat redundant.
 I downsided my gear, typically striving to have a single item for each function: 1 backpack, 1 quilt, etc. During this time my system didn’t change except when items wore out and needed to be replaced.

+Really focus on what I want to do… which is enjoy hiking and the outdoors.
 I was over constraining myself by insisting on a single item to meet ALL requirements.
 I decided I was too focused on limiting the total number of items, and that it was OK to have some specialized gear.
 For example, these days I have two shelters.
-A GG Whisper for my three season solo trips, and a X-Mid 2 Pro for 2 person and more severe weather solo trips.
+A GG Whisper for my three season solo trips, and a X-Mid 2 Pro for when I can share a shelter with someone and for solo trips when I might need to face a serious storm.

 Leave a Reply